icac-logo-southkorea

 Click here to register.

-2. Fill Out the Government Application Form: Click here to access the form.
+2. Fill Out the Government Application Form:

 3. Book an Appointment: Schedule your visit to Du Digital ICAC by choosing a suitable date and time.

-Click here to book your appointment
+Click here to book your appointment.

 4. Prepare Your Documents: Carry your passport, photographs, and all supporting documents as listed in the Documents Checklist section.

 5. Visit Du Digital ICAC: Visit the designated ICAC (as per your jurisdiction).
 The address and location will be mentioned in your appointment letter.
-Ensure you arrive 15 minutes before your appointment time.
+Ensure you arrive at least 15 minutes before your scheduled appointment time.

-6. Submit Your Application & Pay Fees: Submit your documents and pay the applicable fees at ICAC.
-Refer to the Fee Details section for exact charges.
+8. Pay Fees: Refer to the Fee Details section for exact charges.

-8. Application Submission Complete: You’ve successfully submitted your application.
+9. Application Submission Complete: You’ve successfully submitted your application.

-9. Track Your Application: Monitor your application’s status online.
+10. Track Your Application: Monitor your application’s status online.

-Click here to track your application
+Click here to track your application.

 Document Checklist